 Recovering from surgery can seem like a daunting task.
 It requires hard work and dedication as well as physical pain.
 The field of regenerative medicine offers hope for those who are considering surgery and those who have already undergone surgery alike.

-The Role of Regenerative Medicine in Total Shoulder Replacement
+The Role of Regenerative Medicine and Cell Based Therapies in Total Shoulder Replacement

 The practice of regenerative orthopedic medicine has gained traction recently as a means of treating injuries and arthritis as well as preventing future injuries from occurring.
 The concept of these treatments is to take a patient’s own cells which contain healing properties, concentrate them, and transplant them back into the hip causing pain.
 At CELLAXYS, we focus on procedures using your own body’s natural healing cells.
 The two most popular and requested procedures are: